amal-jith/todoist/README.md

 ## How This Helps Me?
 I was curious to create a simple login, logout faeture to a todo app.
 In that case, it allows users o create their individual tasks.
 More HTML and CSS styling to the background.
 Since the first project was done when I was started to learn Python so some of the additional features where misisng .
+Connecting MySQL database in server.
+Deploying.
   <p>I was vey happy that I am able to implement a basic login feature by learning. </p>

 ## Languages and Tools Used